 In his sales page, Erik tells a story that is related to his target customer’s needs, that shows them that he can relate to what they are going through, and, most importantly, that he understands their problem because he has been in their shoes.

-This is how I would answer these questions for my example course:
+This is how a creator may answer these questions for our example course:

 - Why are you qualified to offer a solution to your target customer’s problems?
 Three years ago, I left my hometown in Caracas, Venezuela to study and work in the United States.
 Since then, I haven’t stayed in the same city for more than 18 months and have lived in major cities across the United States such as Boston, San Francisco, and, most recently, New York City.